Most people who run a business or a team in a large company struggle when it comes to setting KPIs–Key Performance Indicators.

 - For example, for an Account Manager, it will be client retention and growth; it may specifically be retention of the largest clients in their portfolio

-- For an Operations Manager, it could be core process improvement to reduce cost of goods
+- For an Operations Manager, it could be core process improvement to reduce the cost of goods

 - For a Finance Manager, it is predominantly compliance and protection of the company from risk

-- For any employee, it may be responsibility for a special project or initiative that may be relevant to one year in particular and not part of their ongoing responsibilities
+- For any employee, it may be a responsibility for a special project or initiative that’s relevant to one year in particular and not part of their ongoing responsibilities

 - A key KPI may also relate to a problem that must be addressed and solved within a certain timeframe, for example, to successfully transition the company from one enterprise management system to a new one without any downtime